SamAndrew27/prison_project/README.md

 * 985 in IND1950
 * DONT SEEM TO SEE ANY SIMPLE EXPLANATION IN VARIABLE DOCUMENTATION, PERHAPS A GOOGLE WILL HELP?

+* there were no unmatched in the sample set

 ## Variable Descriptions
 ### HHWT
 HHWT indicates how many households in the U.S. population are represented by a given household in an IPUMS sample.